The Mann-Whitney U test is essentially an alternative form of the Wilcoxon Rank-Sum test for independent samples and is completely equivalent.

 Figure 2 – Mann-Whitney U test using normal approximation

-As can be seen from Figure 2, the p-value for the one-tail test is the same as that found in Wilcoxon Example 2 using the Wilcoxon rank-sum test.
+As can be seen in cell T19, the p-value for the one-tail test is the same as that found in Wilcoxon Example 2 using the Wilcoxon rank-sum test.
 Once again we reject the null hypothesis and conclude that non-smokers live longer.

 Real Statistics Excel Functions: The following functions are provided in the Real Statistics Pack: